What holds you back from making art and doing the things that feed your soul?

 She went from a ceramics art student to a ministry leader and back to the pottery wheel—and I love her story because she exemplifies the fluidity of a free and creative life.

 We’re talking about how to stop running from imperfection and embrace it instead, what it means to speak the “language of creativity” and the power of giving yourself grace in seasons of burnout or transition.
+(Speaking of which, here’s a link to access my free Guide to Graceful Transitions!)

 In this interview, you’ll get to hear things like: